AryanDhull-IIITD/Odin-Recipes/README.md

    - Instant Pot Hamburger Soup

    Each recipe file includes a brief description, a list of ingredients, and step-by-step instructions.

+   This directory also contains the CSS stylesheet for the recipe pages.

 4. `images/`
    A folder containing images for each recipe, displayed on their respective pages.